Tourism in Indonesia: Nature tourism

 Indonesia has a well-preserved, natural ecosystem with rainforests that stretch over about 57% of Indonesia's land (225 e6acre), approximately 2% of which are mangrove systems.
-One reason why the natural ecosystem in Indonesia is still well-preserved is because only 6,000 islands out of 17,000 are permanently inhabited.
+The natural ecosystem in Indonesia is still well-preserved partly because only 6,000 islands out of 17,000 are permanently inhabited.
 Forests on Sumatra and Java are examples of popular tourist destinations.
-Moreover, Indonesia has one of longest coastlines in the world, measuring 54716 km, with a number of beaches and island resorts, such as those in southern Bali, Lombok, Bintan and Nias Island.
-However, most of the well-preserved beaches are those in more isolated and less developed areas, such as Karimunjawa, the Togian Islands, and the Banda Islands.
+Moreover, Indonesia has one of the world's longest coastlines, measuring 54716 km, with a number of beaches and island resorts – such as those in southern Bali, Lombok, Bintan and Nias Island.
+However, most of the well-preserved beaches are in more isolated and less developed areas, such as Karimunjawa, the Togian Islands and the Banda Islands.